-Rapture of services during excavation or other activity creates a variety of risks including release of hazardous materials.
-Existing services are located on or around the site.
-Where known, these are identified on the plans but the exact location and extent of services may vary from that indicated.
-Services should be located using an appropriate service (such as Dial Before You Dig), appropriate exervicin practice should be used and, where appropriate service (such as that before tou thigh, appropriate excavation practice should be used.
+Rapture of services during excavation or other activity creates a variety of risks including release of hazardous improvides activities socially ecolorized with the first provide the state of the s appropriate service (such as bias before fou big, appropriate excavation practice and/or by date and, marked necessary, specialist contractors should be used.
 Locations with underground power lines.
-Underground power lines MAY be located near or on this site.
+MAY be located near or on this site.
 These pose a risk of electrocution if struck or approached by lifting devices or other plant and persons working above ground level.
 Where there is a danger of this occurring power lines should be, where practical, disconnected or relocated.
 Where this is not practical adequate warning in the form of bright coloured tape or signage should be used or a protective barrier provided.